 The 28-credit upper-division nursing requirement may be completed entirely by online courses offered by the W. Cary Edwards School of Nursing.
 In addition to being offered as an online course, NUR-428 Leadership and Management in Nursing is also offered as a Leadership Exam.
-Three graduate courses, Health Policy; Nursing Informatics: Concepts and Issues; and Advanced Health Assessment will be completed by all BSN degree students as part of upperdivision nursing requirements without additional charge.
-These 9 graduate credits will apply to MSN degree requirements at Thomas Edison State University, and graduates of the BSN degree program at Thomas Edison State University will then complete only 27 additional credits (nine courses) for the MSN degree.
+Four graduate courses, Health Policy; Nursing Informatics: Concepts and Issues; Advanced Health Assessment; and Financial Management in Nursing Practice will be completed by all BSN degree students as part of upper-division nursing requirements without additional charge.
+These 12 graduate credits may apply to MSN degree requirements at Thomas Edison State University\.
 All information related to the nursing courses offered by the W. Cary Edwards School of Nursing may be found in this publication and on the University website at www.tesu.edu.
 Students interested in using examination, transfer credit or prior learning assessment (PLA) options for these online courses should first consult with the academic advisor for nursing.